Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_telecom/geo_analysis_telecom.md

 The first step in the guide is to acquire geospatial data sets that you can freely use to explore the basics of Snowflake's geospatial functionality.
 The best place to acquire this data is the Snowflake Marketplace!

-To try various ways to load spatial data, we will also be accessing another two datasets that are hosted on a public S3 bucket.
+To try various ways to load spatial data, we will also be using a dataset that we will upload from the local desktop.

 And we will also be accessing another asset from the Snowflake Marketplace: The CARTO Analytics Toolbox - a composed set of user-defined functions that extend the geospatial capabilities of Snowflake.
 The listing gives you access to Open Source modules supporting different spatial indexes and other operations: quadkeys, H3, S2, placekey, geometry constructors, accessors, transformations, etc.